 - What do you do on most days? - Please probe if they say "stay home."
 Ask them how they spend their time at home.
 Are they watching TV?
 Spending time with family?
 Working on a hobby at home?
-Or just staying home by themselves and not engaging in any activity? - What are the reasons for not working or not pursuing postsecondary education? - If they say they have children please probe more deeply.
-We need to know if they are choosing to stay home to spend time with their children or if the reason is lack of affordable/adequate child care.
+Or just staying home by themselves and not engaging in any activity? - What are the reasons for not working or not pursuing postsecondary education? - If they say "disability" ask them to be more specific.
+Do they believe that they cannot work / go to school because of their disability? - ▶ This could be an opportunity to share resources or success stories.